Koanyaku/godot_rmesh_import/docs/importing_cbre-ex_files.md

     - Scale Mesh

         - A [Vector3](https://docs.godotengine.org/en/stable/classes/class_vector3.html) value representing the scale multiplier of the imported mesh.
-You usually don't want this to be the default value (1, 1, 1), but lower, as the mesh will be scaled up drastically, since sizes work different in CBRE-EX and in Godot.<br><br>
+You usually don't want this to be the default value (1, 1, 1), but lower, as the mesh will be scaled up drastically, since sizes work different in CBRE-EX and in Godot.

-        > ⚠️ **While the values are ratio-locked by default, it is possible to set unusual scale values.
-However, this is not recommended.**

     - Include Invisible Collisions